Lloyd L. Weinreb

-Lloyd L. Weinreb (October 9, 1936 – December 15, 2021) was an American law professor.
-Emeritus at Harvard Law School (a chair once held by Joseph Story), he was first appointed to the HLS faculty in 1965 and became a full professor in 1968.
+Lloyd L. Weinreb (October 9, 1936 – December 15, 2021) was an American legal scholar.
+He was a professor at Harvard Law School (a chair once held by Joseph Story).
+He was first appointed to the HLS faculty in 1965 and became a full professor in 1968.

 Biography

 Weinreb received bachelor's degrees from Dartmouth College (1957) and Oxford University (1959; M.A., 1963) before taking his LL.B. from Harvard Law School in 1962.
 He has spent several semesters as a visiting professor at Fordham Law School.

 Prior to beginning his teaching career, Lloyd Weinreb served as a clerk for John Marshall Harlan II of the United States Supreme Court, and then as a criminal prosecutor in Washington, D.C.

 His research interests included criminal law, criminal procedure, intellectual property, and legal and political philosophy.

-Lloyd Weinreb has an extensive bibliography and authored several casebooks on criminal law, as well as many law review articles.

 Despite lacking the celebrity professor status of some of his colleagues at Harvard Law School, Professor Weinreb was highly regarded by students and faculty.
 He was described as "a remarkable model of competence and clarity".
 The Harvard Law Record ranked him among the 'ten professors whose classes you won't want to miss'.